Motorcycle Accident Lawyer Serving Okeechobee

-- If you suffered no injury but your bike was totaled in the accident, you can bring a lawsuit against the at-fault party within four years from the date of the accident.
+- If you suffered no injury but your bike was totaled in the accident, you can bring a lawsuit against the at-fault party within two years from the date of the accident.

 Our experienced personal injury lawyers can help you fight for fair and just compensation of your damages, including:Past, Current, and Future Medical Bills

 These bills consist of all medical-related coverage, including emergency room, physical therapy, medical treatment, diagnostic testing, surgeries, transportation cost to doctor's appointment, and long-term rehabilitation and therapy cost.
 All of these will be taken into account to calculate your medical bills.Lost Wages and Future Lost Earnings

 If you missed time from work because of your injuries and medical treatment, you may be able to pursue compensation for your lost wages and future income.Home Healthcare Expense